WHAT DOES A COPYEDITOR DO?

 Almost all editing is done electronically these days; proximity is not necessary.
 If person-to-person communication is important to you, I am available both by phone and through visual media (e.g., FaceTime).

 First, DO run spell-check.
-It won’t catch everything, but it can rid your work of some basic errors.
+It won’t catch everything, but it can rid your work of basic errors.
 I also recommend reading your work aloud to yourself.
 Your ear will naturally catch errors that your eyes might not see on the page.
-And, if time allows, put your work away for a short time.
-Rereading it with fresh eyes will help you notice things you did not see right after completing the work.
+And, if time allows, put your work away for a while.
+Rereading it with fresh eyes will help you notice things you did not see right after completing your manuscript.